ToriiX/AirPollutionEDA/README.md

 ### With every breath we take, we suck in tiny particles that can damage our lungs, hearts, and brains and cause a host of other health problems.

-### Dataset: Data downloaded from WHO. (https://www.who.int/data/gho/data/themes/air-pollution/who-air-quality-database)
+### Dataset: Data downloaded from WHO (https://www.who.int/data/gho/data/themes/air-pollution/who-air-quality-database).

 #### The WHO Ambient Air Quality Database compiles data on ground measurements of annual mean concentrations of nitrogen dioxide (NO2), particulate matter of a diameter equal or smaller than 10 μm (PM10) or equal or smaller than 2.5 μm (PM2.5) which aim at representing an average for the city or town as a whole, rather than for individual stations.
 Both groups of pollutants originate mainly from human activities related to fossil fuel combustion.